twist-numerical/matslise/README.md

 # Matslise

-This is the C++ version of matslise.
-For the original Matlab version, see [1].
+This [1] is the C++ version of Matslise [2].

 Matslise is a collection of algorithms to solve the one and two dimensional time-independent Schrödinger equations.
 These algorithms are based upon constant perturbation methods to efficiently solve these eigenvalue problems.

-The code (and name) is based on Matslise [1].
+The code (and name) is based on Matslise [1][2].
 This is a feature-rich matlab library for solving the one dimensional time independent Schrödinger equation.

-To solve the two dimensional problem an algorithm is developed on the basis of a method proposed by Ixaru [2].
+To solve the two dimensional problem an algorithm is developed on the basis of a method proposed by Ixaru [3].

 This implementation is developed in C++ with a focus on efficiency.
 This code is precompiled for 64 bit windows and linux and packaged in python wheels.